shakna-israel/NecromancersApprentice/docs/019-Chapter-Nineteen.md

 How had this happened?

-Abigail… Sweet little Abigail… Tore his soul out of his body, stripped him of magic, and bound him to watch the world waste away.
+Abigail...
+Sweet little Abigail...
+Tore his soul out of his body, stripped him of magic, and bound him to watch the world waste away.

 He'd been forced to watch as Bracken was sent back from the depths of Hades, and succeeded in his mission to kill Bellum Draco, one of the greatest men he had ever known.

-Magic without reason… He'd always thought it worse than the mundane… But now he was one.
+Magic without reason...
+He'd always thought it worse than the mundane...
+But now he was one.

 He was Broken.